amitavkrishna/Medical-handoff-app/README.md

 **ER Handoff Helper** is an AI-powered tool designed to:

-- 🔍 Extract and highlight important patient information from medical records from PDFs and images
+- 🔍 Extract and highlight important patient information from medical records from PDFs
 - 🧠 Summarize data in a clear and structured SBAR format for easier understanding
 - ⚙️ Automate the handoff process, reducing cognitive load and communication errors
 - ✅ Improve safety and speed of physician transitions during patient care